A play therapy approach designed to support the mental health needs of

 What does neurodivergent mean?

 Neurodivergent means "having a mind that functions in ways which diverge significantly from the dominant societal standards of “normal.”
 (Dr Nick Walker).
-It is a very broad term and includes such conditions such as Autism, ADHD, Tourette's Syndrome, Epilepsy and many more.
+It is a very broad term and includes such conditions such as Autism, ADHD, Dyslexia, Tourette's Syndrome, Epilepsy and many more.
 Some forms of neurodivergence are innate and are an intrinsic part of who a person is (such as Autism), while other forms of neurodivergence are acquired (such as a traumatic brain injury).
 Some people are multiply neurodivergent (such as being Autistic and epileptic).